-The cable sector contributes to government coffers through state and local taxes and fees.
-In 2010, major cable companies paid \$140.9 million in state and local taxes and fees (this includes subscriber-paid taxes), directly supporting state and local governments.
+The cable sector contributes to government coffers, through not only state and local taxes but also through franchise fees.
+In 2010, major cable companies paid \$308.0 million in state and local taxes (this includes subscriber-paid sales tax).
+They also generated \$88.5 million in franchise fees across New England for a total of \$396.5 million directly supporting state and local governments.